 How many jumping jacks can you do in 100 seconds?

-- Fill in a multiplication table containing 100 problems.
+- Fill in a multiplication table or an addition table containing 100 problems.
 How many can you do in 100 seconds?

 - Using a small broom or kid sized shovel, move snowballs (white balloons) from one side of the room to the other.
 Kids have to answer the fact on the balloon as they transfer the pile of